XenitAB/terraform-modules/modules/aws/core/README.md

 # Core

-This module is used to configure a standard public/private VPC and accompanying Route53 zome.
+This module is used to configure a standard public/private VPC and accompanying Route53 zone.

 ## Requirements